 In a long tradition of honoring National Distance Learning Week (NDLW), this year the United States Distance Learning Association (USDLA) will once again host a series of free, virtual NDLW sessions throughout the week meant to:

-- generate greater awareness and appreciation for distance learning in K-12, higher education, corporate, and government/military;
+- generate greater awareness and appreciation for distance learning in K-12, higher education, telehealth, corporate, and government/military;

 - discuss current issues and emerging trends;

 - highlight best practices;

 Click + to expand and x to collapse.